The External Action action

 In the example of searching for a contact in BigChange, the request method for searching for a contact would be GET.

-The below is an example of how you’d configure the External Action node to dynamically search for a Company in Simpro:
+Below is an example of how you’d configure the External Action node to dynamically search for a Company in Simpro:

 Request Body